JoeGit42/simple-calendar/README.md

 Parameters have to be divided by ','
 Example shows the configuration for the upcoming month, and the state Hessen

+Input parameters are parsed in a flexible way, so they don't have to be 100% accurate.
+Order doesn't matter.
+If parameters are missing, useful estimation will be done.

 ![](parameter.jpg)

 #### 1st (and maybe the only parameter) is the numeric offset for the month.